 GE is nothing if not consistent when it comes to naming conventions.
 First it was Hispeeds and Lightspeeds, then Discoveries, and now: Optimas.
-There are Optima X-ray rooms, Optima MRI scanners, and Optima CTs.
+There are Optima X-ray systems, Optima MRI scanners, and Optima CTs.
 I'm not even sure what else, but my kitchen is due for an upgrade and an Optima refrigerator sounds pretty cutting edge.
 Other Optima modalities aside though, this article is intended to clarify the various types of Optima CT.

 GE Optima CT Series 101